Date Nut Cookies | Thumbprint Filled

 Step eight

-(You can use any type, like white or wheat but I prefer spelt).
+(You can use any type of flour, like all-purpose flour, or whole wheat, but I prefer spelt).

 Step nine

-Add the dry ingredients into the wet ingredients and stir with a spatula.
+Add the flour mixture to the wet ingredients and stir with a spatula.

 Step ten

-Take a small amount of dough in your hands and roll it into a one inch ball.
+Take a small amount of cookie dough in your hands and roll it into a one-inch ball.
+Continue until all the dough is used up.

 Step eleven